-Official notification to the school occurs when a student provides a written notice to the Registrar's Office of his or her intent to withdraw.
+Official notification to the school occurs when a student provides a written notice to the Registrar's Office of his or her intent to withdraw from the program.
 The notice must include the expected last date of attendance and be signed and dated by the student.

-The determined date of withdrawal is determined by the date of the email or letter sent to the student identifying that the student has requested to be withdrawn from the Program or the date that the student has been withdrawn from the Program based on a review by the Academic / Behavior Review Panel.
+The determined date of withdrawal is based on the date of the email or letter sent to the student identifying that the student has requested to be withdrawn from the Program or the date that the student has been withdrawn from the Program based on a review by the Academic / Behavior Review Panel.